thephpleague/url/dev-master/url-information.md

 echo $new_port; // output 80;
 ~~~

+## Retrieving URL information

 ### Is the URL absolute ?

-An URL is absolute if it contains an non empty scheme
+A URL is considered absolute if it has a non empty scheme component.

 ~~~php
 $url = Url:createFromUrl('//example.com/foo');